rct31/72M/README.md

-Scripts to work with the VOC72m from Envea
+Scripts to work with the VOC72m analyser from Envea